MAGAZINE · INTERVIEW

 Instilling a cooperative attitude and a supportive studio culture – from top down to the bottom up.
 Guiding and nurturing young talent is a privilege for me personally, and I find it tremendously satisfying seeing growth in others.
 As the head of a studio, I depend on everyone else – without the support of our team we couldn’t deliver the projects that we do.
 Collaboration, therefore, is key, always.

-4. How do you start your interior design projects?
+How do you start your interior design projects?
 Do you usually start with a certain element of design or a keyword?
 And how do they develop?

 It always starts with a sketch – a simple scribble.
 It’s the very first thing we present to the client.

-5. How would you define your signature style?
+How would you define your signature style?
 Do you have “a mantra” that encapsulates your taste in design?

 ‘Design with Beauty, Build in Truth.’
 It’s the AA school motto.
 I don’t usually go in for school mottos, but this rings true for me.
 Honesty is paramount.

-6. Could you tell us about one of the favorite projects that you worked on?
+Could you tell us about one of the favorite projects that you worked on?

 I cannot pick a favourite because I honestly do not have one.
 As a large proportion of our work comes from residential commissions, the combination of the project and the client relationship is a deeply personal one.
-It’s a unique journey so I couldn’t and wouldn’t want to choose.
+It’s a unique journey, so I couldn’t and wouldn’t want to choose.

 Since it’s not a private house, I will say The Newt in Somerset has been a very special project.
-We are now into nearly a decade designing for them.
-What I love most is the relationship that has evolved with the client and the energy of their vision and style is palpable.
+We are now into nearly a decade of designing for them.
+What I love most is the relationship that has evolved with the client, and the energy of their vision and style is palpable.
 When we began what is now known as “The Farmyard at The Newt” there was no defined brief, we evolved that together with the client and in doing so reinvented the English Country Hotel.

-8. What was the best advice you have received in your path?
+What was the best advice you have received in your path?

 To think of all the things that someone else can do better than me and then find the right people to do them.
 This small piece of advice not only inspired my choice of business partner but is the governing principle upon which the wider team is built.

-9. What would be your advice to beginner interior designers?
+What would be your advice to beginner interior designers?

 Work work work.
 Be curious and learn from looking.
 Find every opportunity to fill your mind.
 Oh, and travel!
 I have been fortunate enough to visit many places across the globe over the years.
 Each trip comes with unforeseen challenges and new discoveries.
 It teaches one to have an open mind.
-Not all situations, jobs, or projects go the way we want them to, so it’s key to learn from the bad experiences as well as the good.
-There is always something useful to take from life, to inform what you do next.

-10. What was one of the hardest learned lessons in your journey?
+What was one of the hardest learned lessons in your journey?

 How to run a business.

-11. Are there any books/podcasts you would like to recommend to our readers?
+Are there any books/podcasts you would like to recommend to our readers?

 I would recommend something not strictly design-related.
 My travels in India are integral to my work and inform not only my aesthetic awareness but also my conduct – the way I hope to go about it.
 It’s an astounding place, and I count myself very lucky to have friends in that part of the world.